grumply/purehs.org/static/pages/about/page.md

 # A Haskell Framework

-Pure.hs was developed to fill the role of modern application design within Haskell by implementing a compelling abstraction for the client applications as well as web servers and services.
+Pure.hs was developed to fill the role of modern application design within Haskell by implementing a compelling abstraction for client applications as well as web servers and services.

 If you know one of Haskell, Elm, PureScript, or ReactJS, you'll be able to design applications with Pure.hs.